blastomussa/crayon-python-sdk/Examples/ADO-Pipeline/README.md

 1. Navigate to the Azure blob container.
 2. Download the admin_creds.csv file.
-3. All temporary admin credentials from preceeding pipeline run will be in this file
+3. All temporary admin credentials from proceeding pipeline run will be in this file